Royal E. Ingersoll: Family

 Ingersoll was married in 1910 to Louise Van Harlingen of Atlanta, Georgia and had two children.
 Ingersoll died on 20 May 1976.
 In 1979, Mrs. Louise Ingersoll was the sponsor for USS Ingersoll (DD-990); their daughter, Alice Jean Ingersoll Nagle, acting as proxy sponsor.
 Their son, Royal Rodney II, had been (with Admiral Ingersoll's father) the namesake of the USS Ingersoll (DD-652).

 Awards

 In addition to the Navy Cross and the Distinguished Service Medal, Ingersoll was awarded the World War I Victory Medal; the American Defense Service Medal; European-African-Middle Eastern Campaign Medal; and the World War II Victory Medal.
-He was also awarded the Chevalier of the Legion of Honor by the French Government and the Order of Naval Merit (Grand Cross) by the Government of Brazil.
+He was also awarded the Chevalier of the Legion of Honor by the French Government, the Order of Naval Merit (Grand Cross) by the Government of Brazil and the Grand Officer of the Order of Orange Nassau with Swords by the Government of The Netherlands.